Information on Criminal Convictions for People Interested in a Nursing Career in Nevada

 Petition for Review of Criminal History

 A person with a criminal history may submit a petition to the Nevada State Board of Nursing requesting a preliminary determination regarding whether the criminal history will disqualify the person from obtaining a license or certificate.
-Please forward your written request along with documentation of the criminal history to firstname.lastname@example.org
+Please click on the link provided below to download the request form.
+Forward the completed form along with documentation of the criminal history to firstname.lastname@example.org

 You will receive a determination within 90 days of submission